 This prompt is rather broad and leads to a variety of responses from the AI.
 If you input this prompt into ChatGPT in five different chats, you will receive different explanations each time.
 Try it for yourself!
 Therefore, it is likely you won’t obtain a response that perfectly suits your needs.

-2. Changing the Tone: Explain the concept of machine learning in a friendly and simple manner.
+2. Changing the Tone: Explain the concept of machine learning in a simple manner to a non-expert.

-For instance, by asking, “Explain the concept of machine learning in a friendly and simple manner,” you’re directing the AI to adjust its language to be more approachable.
+For instance, by asking, “Explain the concept of machine learning in a simple manner to a non-expert,” you’re directing the AI to adjust its language to be more approachable.
 This can make complex information more accessible, especially if you are not an expert, and want to learn the basics of machine learning without getting intimidated by technical jargon.

 3. Adding Constraints: In 3 paragraphs, explain the concept of machine learning in a friendly and simple manner